Table of Contents

 • Automatically categorize expenses (Meals, Office Supplies, Travel, Groceries, etc.).

-Why a Local Receipt Scanner with LM-Kit.NET?
+Why a Local Receipt Scanner with Vision-Language Models?

 • Financial data stays private: process expense receipts without uploading to cloud services.